Data center: Design and architecture

-Modernization and data center transformation enhances performance and energy efficiency.

-Information security is also a concern, and for this reason, a data center has to offer a secure environment that minimizes the chances of a security breach.
-A data center must, therefore, keep high standards for assuring the integrity and functionality of its hosted computer environment.
+Data centers house critical computing resources in a controlled environment and must generally operate with very high availability.
+Key design elements include providing power for the equipment, temperature and humidity control, cabling, fire safety, and security.
+Information security is also a concern.
+For this reason, a data center must provide a secure environment that minimizes the risk of a security breach.

+Obsolescence and modernization

-Industry research company International Data Corporation (IDC) puts the average age of a data center at nine years old.
-Gartner, another research company, says data centers older than seven years are obsolete.
-The growth in data (163 zettabytes by 2025) is one factor driving the need for data centers to modernize.
+Industry research company International Data Corporation (IDC) put the average age of a data center at nine years As of August 2011.
+As of December 2024, the mean age of data center facilities had risen to 11.3 years, according to research analyst Jacqueline Davis of the Uptime Institute.
+Gartner, another research company, argued in 2010 that data centers older than seven years are obsolete.
+The growth in data volume (163 zettabytes by 2025) is one factor driving the need for data centers to modernize.
+That focus is not new: rapid obsolescence of data center equipment was a concern by at least 2007, and in May 2011, the data center research organization Uptime Institute reported that 36 percent of the large companies it surveyed expected to exhaust IT capacity within the next 18 months.

-Focus on modernization is not new: concern about obsolete equipment was decried in 2007, and in 2011 Uptime Institute was concerned about the age of the equipment therein.
-By 2018 concern had shifted once again, this time to the age of the staff: "data center staff are aging faster than the equipment."

-Meeting standards for data centers
+Industry standards

-The Telecommunications Industry Association's Telecommunications Infrastructure Standard for Data Centers specifies the minimum requirements for telecommunications infrastructure of data centers and computer rooms including single tenant enterprise data centers and multi-tenant Internet hosting data centers.
+The Telecommunications Industry Association (TIA)'s Telecommunications Infrastructure Standard for Data Centers specifies the minimum requirements for telecommunications infrastructure of data centers and computer rooms, including single tenant enterprise data centers and multi-tenant Internet hosting data centers.
 The topology proposed in this document is intended to be applicable to any size data center.

 Telcordia GR-3160, NEBS Requirements for Telecommunications Data Center Equipment and Spaces, provides guidelines for data center spaces within telecommunications networks, and environmental requirements for the equipment intended for installation in those spaces.
 These criteria were developed jointly by Telcordia and industry representatives.
-They may be applied to data center spaces housing data processing or Information Technology (IT) equipment.
+They may be applied to data center spaces housing data processing or IT equipment.
 The equipment may be used to: